HarvardPL/formulog/README.md

 Contributions to this project are most welcome!
 Please open a [GitHub issue](https://github.com/HarvardPL/formulog/issues) and then link a pull request to it.
-We use the [Google Java format](https://github.com/google/google-java-format); our CI will reject any pull requests that do not meet it.
+We use the [Google Java format](https://github.com/google/google-java-format); our CI will automatically format contributions before they are merged.

 ## Third-party libraries